What is EMDR?

 What can I expect from therapy?

-Just like the reasons for therapy are different for everyone, most people can expect different experiences.
+Each person can expect different experiences and outcomes from therapy.
 The good news is that therapy is completely individually-focused, which is why everyone can get something different out of it.
 Generally, your life, your history, and any relevant insights will be important to the specific discussions, but in a very personal and individualized manner.
-Sometimes therapy can be focused on a specific need, in which case it’s a ‘short term’ solution, while in other cases, many people go to therapy regularly, each week, to simply look for more personal growth.

-Again, therapy isn’t meant to be some kind of ‘quick fix’ where you simply sit back and listen.
+Therapy isn’t meant to be some kind of ‘quick fix’ where you simply sit back and listen.
 It is a participatory experience.
 The more you involve yourself in the process, the better results you’re bound to see.
-It’s a practice in everyday living, in which you take what you learn from the session, and apply it to your life.
-Therefore, it’s important to be mentally prepared to make those changes in your life, and desire new perspectives on things.

 How should one consider medication vs. psychotherapy?

 While medication has been proven to help with many different disorders, it has also been proven that time and time again, it simply isn’t enough.
 Medication often treats the symptoms of a problem, without getting to the root of solving it, which is where therapy comes in.
-The decision to take psychotropic medications or not, is a highly personal one, and your personal wishes will be honored.
-If in the course of treatment, you decided you might benefit from medications, I will refer you out to an appropriate provider.
+The decision to take psychotropic medications is a highly personal one, and your personal wishes will be honored.
+If in the course of treatment you decided you might benefit from medication, I will refer you to the appropriate provider.

-People are turning more and more to holistic and natural alternatives to modern medicine to treat mental, physical and spiritual issues.
-I fully support alternative options as such essential oils, chiropractic and massage care, yoga, diet/exercise and nutrition options, and other means you might explore to improve your well being.
+People are increasingly turning to holistic and natural alternatives to modern medicine in order to treat mental, physical and spiritual issues.
+I fully support alternative options, such as essential oils, chiropractic and massage care, yoga, diet, exercise and nutrition options, as well as other means you might explore in order to improve your wellbeing.
 I can refer you to professional holistic providers in the area for further consultation.

 How does insurance factor into therapy?

-Insurance companies are different – some offer mental health coverage, while others do not.
-The easiest way to find out if mental health care is covered by your provider is to contact them, to make sure you understand their options.
-If you’re looking for a good place to start in asking them questions, you could consider asking what their coverage amounts are for therapy sessions, what an out-of-network provider might cost, or if prior approval will be needed from your primary care physician.
-Don’t be afraid to ask enough questions so you feel confident in knowing how your insurance responds to mental health care.
+Insurance companies are different–-some offer mental health coverage, while others do not.
+The easiest way to find out if mental health care is covered by your provider is to contact them and to make sure you understand their options.